 Unlike the speed of your connection, there’s a measurement of how much data you’ve transferred.
 This is known as bandwidth.
 All data that travels over your internet connection counts toward your bandwidth.

 You might have heard some hubbub about data caps, most often impacting residential broadband connections.
 These data caps are a measure of the total bandwidth of your connection over a given period, such as a month.
 The data limits sound quite high but can be quickly be burned through if you’re not careful.
 Typical limits start at 1024 GB (one terabyte) but can be as low as 150 GB.

 If you exceed your allotted data usage, you might be required to pay extra to your internet service provider.

-Phone calls made through your cloud phone system, while highly compressed, adds up quickly as your company grows.
+While highly compressed, phone calls made through your commercial phone service add up quickly as your company grows.

 How Does VoIP Work?